jamulussoftware/jamuluswebsite/_includes/README.md

 # _includes folder
 Holds fragments/files which are included in other sites.

-general/languagecode folder: includes translated fragments which are included in every site. wiki/languagecode folder: includes translated fragments which are included in the wiki. general/nav.html file: template for the navigation in the wiki. footer.html file: general template for the footer.
+wiki/languagecode folder: includes translated fragments which are included in the wiki. general/nav.html file: template for the navigation in the wiki. footer.html file: general template for the footer.